palmar/palo-backup/README.md

 This is a collection of scripts to simplify the workflow of making a backup of the XML configuration of a Palo Alto Firewall.

+## What you need

+All you need is access to a server that has bash and curl, along with a palo alto firewall to back up, and access to that firewall.

 ## How to use

 Terminal commands: